Okanagan-College-COSC470-Fall-2024/Individual-Assignment-Lab01-Working-with-Git/README.md

 ## Lab Setup

-1. **Fork and Clone the Repository**
-   - Fork the starter code repository provided by your GitHub Classroom assignment link.
-   - Clone the forked repository to your local machine:
-     ```bash
-     git clone <your-forked-repo-url>
-     cd <repository-name>
-     ```
+1. **Clone the Repository created by the classroom for you**

 ## Part 1: Branching

 ### Task 1: Create a New Branch
+1. Make a file and name it assignment1.tx
+2. Write a phrase in the file
+3. Commit your changes
+4. Push it to the remote repository
+5. Make a pull request (You shouldn't merge your code.
+Keep the pull request open)